Where To Go Peach Picking near NYC

 Approximately 90 minutes by car from Midtown Manhattan

-This historic working farm and garden center in bucolic Bucks County, Pennsylvania, has summer peaches and berries ripe for the picking.
+This historic working farm and garden center in bucolic Bucks County, Pennsylvania, has summer peaches, berries, veggies, and flowers, including sunflowers, ripe for the picking.
 Ride a wagon straight to the picking field.
 Food options include Uncle Dave's homemade ice cream, a full-service deli, and hot items.
-Admission at the gate is $7 per person ages 2+, and you pay by the pound for what you pick.
-Advance tickets are sold online and are cheaper than at the gate.
+Admission for ages 2+ is $7 in advance online and $9 at the gate.
+Admission from May 22 to August 9 includes access to the jumping pillow, pedal go-carts, spider web climb, and the Bears playground.
+Annual peach and sunflower festivals occur in late July and early August and feature live music from 11am to 5pm, peach-inspired cocktails, and peach-inspired desserts.
+Crops are sold by the container; choose a size and load it up with your fresh-picked harvests.
+Pick-your-own is open Wednesday-Sunday until September 12; fields are closed Mondays and Tuesdays for replenishment.
 As with most spots for peach picking near NYC, call ahead to ensure the fruit is ready!

 A version of this article was first published in 2015; it is updated yearly.